 - Financial status

-Life insurance companies try to collect as much information as possible about you and your health.
+An insurance company will try to collect as much information as possible about you and your health.
 This helps them compare your life expectancy with that of an average person of your age and gender and charge you the correct premium rate.

 The underwriting process involves collecting a lot of medical and personal information about you.
 Most life insurance applications ask about your: